Aayusha2055/sheenycare/_posts/2021-04-26-best-sunscreen-2021.md

 Well, here's my story: I knew summer was around the corner and I had to visit my dermatologist.

 I finally made an appointment last Sunday.
-She then prescribed me one the best sunscreens for the face.

-That made me think maybe sunscreen could probably be the solution to your messed-up life too and perhaps a liter or two of water.
+This made me think maybe sunscreen could probably be the solution to your messed-up life too and perhaps a liter or two of water.

-The list i've prepared is sunscreens that are suggested by my dermatologist.
 Let’s start with the basics and then we will get to the products.

-One of the most important things people should understand is: <b>regardless of whether we need sunscreen.</b>
+One of the most important thing you should understand is: <b>regardless of weather we need sunscreen.</b>

-The sun doesn’t disappear all of a sudden when it’s gloomy or cloudy.
+The sun doesn’t disappear all of a sudden whether it’s gloomy or cloudy.
 The sun is there and so are its powerful UV rays.
 Applying and reapplying sunscreen will prevent your skin from:

 * Painful sunburns
 * Skin cancer